International Literacy Day: 8 September 2018

 September 8 was declared International Literacy Day by UNESCO in 1965.
 The aim of the day is to highlight the importance of literacy to individuals, communities and societies.

-In 2017, the theme for International Literacy Day is ‘Literacy in a Digital World’.
+In 2018, the theme for International Literacy Day is ‘Literacy and skills development’.

 What is the scale of literacy in the world?